-Leino has carried out contracted research on eSports together with Dr. Yong Ming Kow and Mr. Chun Pang Yim from School of Creative Media, forming the Play/Work Research Group, affiliated with and funded by a three-year grant from City University's Applied Computing for Interactive Media (ACiM) Research Centre.
+Leino has carried out contracted research on public policy and eSports for Hong Kong Government (Cyberport) together with Dr. Yong Ming Kow and Mr. Chun Pang Yim of School of Creative Media.
+Together they form the Play/Work Research Group, affiliated with and funded by a three-year grant from City University's Applied Computing for Interactive Media (ACiM) Research Centre.
 Leino has also written about human/technology relations in new media art, and curated the 'New Playable Art' exhibition for IFVA'14 at Hong Kong Arts Centre.
 He has given invited speeches and keynotes internationally and is working on a book addressing questions of interpretation and experience at the overlap of computer games and playable art and media.
-He has been interviewed on the topic of computer games on Hong Kong TVB Pearl and BBC Radio 5.
+He has been interviewed on the topic of computer games research for Radio and Television Hong Kong (RTHK), Television Broadcasts Ltd. (TVB), and BBC Radio 5.

 Leino teaches courses on computer games and philosophy of technology, mainly for MA in Creative Media and MFA in Creative Media programmes.
 His courses include: Critical Ludology: Games, Playability and New Media Art, Analysis and Criticism of Computer Games, Philosophy of Technology and New Media, and Technologies in Art, Science and Everyday Life.
 He also advises both theoretical and practice-based student projects on undergraduate, postgraduate, and doctoral levels.

-Leino is a founding member of Chinese DiGRA chapter, a member of the steering group of the Game Philosophy Network and member of the editorial board of Journal of the Philosophy of Games.
+Leino is a founding member of Chinese DiGRA chapter, a member of the steering group of the Game Philosophy Network, member of the editorial board of Journal of the Philosophy of Games and a member of the board of reviewers of Game Studies Journal.
 Leino was the Symposium Director and Conference Chair of 22nd International Symposium on Electronic Art ISEA2016 Hong Kong.
 At School of Creative Media, Leino has previously served as the Programme Leader of BA in Digital Media Broadcasting and currently serves as the Exchange Coordinator (overseas) and coordinates an international two-certificate Joint Undergraduate Degree Programme offered by City University of Hong Kong and Leuphana University of Lüneburg in Germany.

 Leino earned his PhD from the Center for Computer Games Research at the IT University of Copenhagen in 2010 and MA from Faculty of Art & Design, University of Lapland in 2005.
 Prior to joining CityU in Spring 2010 he collaborated with Nokia in a research project on pervasive gaming, carried out contracted research for Ubisoft on multiplayer games and emotions, and was a visiting scholar at the Play Research Group of the University of the West of England.